ActiveThis profile is actively maintained

 Share this page:

-ZE PAK is involved in coal mining (lignite) and energy generation and distribution, primarily based on coal-fired power (lignite).
+ZE PAK is involved in mining of lignite coal, and energy generation and distribution primarily based on lignite-fuelled power plants

 ul.
 Kazimierska 45

 Adam Klapszta |

 Vice-President of the Board and acting CEO